Skip to Main Content

 On this page, you’ll find practical, evidence‑based tips to care for your body, mind, and spirit.
 These tips can help you sleep better, eat well, stay active, and manage the challenges that can come with serious illness or survivorship.

-Vaping or Juuling is a bad idea for cancer patients and survivors.
-Learn about the health risks of vaping and ways to stop.
+Vaping or Juuling is harmful to your health, especially if you have a serious illness.
+Learn about the health risks of vaping and e-cigarettes and ways to quit.

 • Dental Health